rafael-tonello/SHU/README.md

 How it Works
 Shu uses a simple YAML file called shu.yaml to manage your project's dependencies and scripts.
 When you run a command, Shu reads the shu.yaml file and performs the necessary actions.

+## Some commands calls vs what its does
+'shu init' in a no shu folder:
+    * Creates a shu project (create a shu.yaml file)
+    * add the dependency shellscript-fw/common using 'shu get' command

+'shu init' in an existing shu folder:
+    * redirects to 'shu restore' command, that will:
+        * restore all packages dependencies of project
+        * redirects to 'shu psysdeps check' command, that will:
+            * check all system commands dependencies registered in the shu.yaml file
+            * check all system dependencies registered in the shu.yaml file

+'shu get' (with no args):
+    * redirects to 'shu restore' command, that will:
+        * restore all packages dependencies of project
+        * redirects to 'shu psysdeps check' command, that will:
+            * check all system commands dependencies registered in the shu.yaml file
+            * check all system dependencies registered in the shu.yaml file

+'shu restore':
+    * restore all packages dependencies of project
+    * redirects to 'shu psysdeps check' command, that will:
+        * check all system commands dependencies registered in the shu.yaml file
+        * check all system dependencies registered in the shu.yaml file

+'shu get' with 'git repo':
+    * download the repository to ./.shu/packages/<repo>
+    * register the 'git repo' as a dependency in the shu.yaml file

+'shu get' with 'git repo#path/to/folder'
+    * clone the repository
+    * copy folder 'path/to/folder' to ./.shu/packages/<repo>
+    * register the 'git repo#path/to/folder' as a dependency in the shu

+'shu get' with 'git repo#path/to/folder as alias':
+    * clone the repository
+    * copy folder 'path/to/folder' to ./.shu/packages/<alias>
+    * register the 'git repo#path/to/folder as alias' as a dependency in the shu.yaml file

+will read the shu.yaml file and run 'shu get' for each dependency in the 'pdeps' section.
+After, will redirects to 'shu psysdeps check', that will check of commands and other system dependencies.

+'shu psysdeps check': will check if the system has the required commands and dependencies for the project.
+It will print a list of missing commands and dependencies.

 # Examples
 Before diving int the details, let's look at some examples of how to use aaa.